GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-01_analyse_time_series.md

 {% include figure image_path="/assets/images/time_series_decomposition.jpg" alt="Illustration of time series decomposition using the R CO2 dataset as an example." %}

-The above graphic shows the decomposition of the CO2 dataset from R's ``forecast`` library.
+The above graphic shows the decomposition of the CO2 dataset from R's ``forecast`` library (Mauna Loa atmospheric CO2 concentration).